mhnd6/RelationalDBSolution/README.md

 A Project about storing contacs informations in SQL Server and SQLite.

 ## Languages and Tools
-C#
+- C#
-Visual Studio
+- Visual Studio
+- Dapper
-SQL server
+- SQL server
-SQLite
+- SQLite